Starstruck (2010 film): Plot

-While attempting to return to Malibu, they are again spotted by the paparazzi, but manage to elude them by driving off the main road, losing Jessica's grandmother's car in a mud pool quicksand in the process.
+While attempting to return to Malibu, they are again spotted by the paparazzi, but manage to elude them by driving off the main road, losing Jessica's grandmother's car in a mud pool of quicksand in the process.
 While walking back to Malibu, they get into a heated argument after Jessica calls Christopher out on his superficiality.
 Eventually, Christopher confides that he enjoyed hanging out with Jessica because she appreciated him for who he was as a person rather than his fame.
 They eventually return to the beach, where they almost kiss until Christopher realizes he could be recognized and panics.
 He tells Jessica that they can never speak to each other again, and that no one can know what happened between them that day.
-Heartbroken and angry, Jessica returns home to Kalamazoo with her family.
+Heartbroken and angry, Jessica returns home with her family.
 Alexis finds out about Jessica and breaks up with Christopher.

-Christopher later finds out that paparazzi have documented his and Jessica's relationship, and is persuaded by his managers to lie and say she was just a fan.
+Christopher later finds out that paparazzi have documented his and Jessica's relationship, and is persuaded by his parents/managers Daniel and Sheri to lie and say she was just a fan.
 Meanwhile, as Jessica is flocked by paparazzi at her house in Kalamazoo, she watches him tell a talk show host that he has never met Jessica.
-Angry at the way the media has forced Christopher to suppress his real self, she confronts the paparazzi and reprimands them for their dehumanization and objectification of celebrities.
-Jessica then becomes notorious for supposedly "lying" about having met Christopher.
-Christopher's best friend, Stubby, encourages Christopher to make his own choices.
+Furious at the way the media has forced Christopher to suppress his real self, she confronts the paparazzi and rebukes them for their dehumanization and objectification of celebrities.
+However, she becomes infamous for supposedly "lying" about having met Christopher.
+Christopher's best friend, Albert Joshua "Stubby" Stubbins, encourages Christopher to make his own choices.
 Christopher then turns down the movie role and fires his parents as his managers.

-Later, Sara takes Jessica to a school dance with her.
+Later, Sara takes Jessica to the school dance with her.
 Christopher makes an appearance at the dance and apologizes to Jessica on stage as well as singing a song he had written for her.
 When the paparazzi appear at the dance, he confesses that he was the one who lied, and admits his feelings for Jessica.
 She forgives him and the two agree to go out on a proper date.